 As open enrollment approaches, you’ll need to communicate benefits options and instructions.

-A recent survey of Fortune 500 executives learned that 80 percent of them find communication across generations to be one of the most challenging issues in the workplace.
-In fact, many businesses are paying more attention to the generation gap now than ever before, and it all essentially boils down to how different generations perceive technology...and use it.
+A recent Mercer Employer Survey learned that 80% are planning to accelerate digital communication for increased outreach to employees.
+With that, many businesses are paying more attention to the generation gap now more than ever before, and it all essentially boils down to how different generations perceive technology...and use it.

 So, how do you communicate effectively with each group?
 Here are the primary preferences of each group that illustrate the basic differences: